How to do GCSEs privately

 4. If you cannot find a time or location online that works for you, call the exam boards directly as sometimes there are exams that are scheduled which aren’t listed online.
 Similarly, you can call local colleges/schools to see if they will allow you to sit the GCSEs privately on-site.

 5. Pay your fees – as you are taking GCSEs privately, these exams won’t be free, and you’ll be expected to pay for each one at the time of booking.
-Costs do vary, but they are usually around £100 per exam.
+Costs vary by centre and subject, but expect to pay between £150 – £250 per GCSE.
 NOTE: they aren’t usually refundable/changeable, so make sure you book the correct time and date.

 6. Make sure you have all the right information to hand – e.g. your name, date of birth, address, phone number, Unique Candidate Identifier (UCI), and the correct exam code for the course.